Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 The parameters "name" and "email" are used to identify the owner of the key.
 This not only tells others who this key belongs to, but is also helps you when interacting with your keys.

-The option "profile" with the value "rfc4880" tell Sequoia-PGP to use [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) of the OpenPGP standard.
-While this is not the latest standard, it ensures that the keys are compatible with tools like GPG that neither do nor will support OpenPGP [version 6 / RFC 9580](https://www.rfc-editor.org/rfc/rfc9580).
+The option "profile" with the value "rfc9580" tell Sequoia-PGP to use the recommended [version 6 / RFC 9580](https://www.rfc-editor.org/rfc/rfc9580) of the OpenPGP standard.

 More options can be found in the [documentation](https://book.sequoia-pgp.org/sq_key_generation.html), or by calling: